bioimage-io/AdvanceImageAnalysisEMBO2023/Exercises.md

 ## Exercise 1: Explore the BioImage Model Zoo content
 (User guide: https://bioimage.io/docs/#/user_guide/README)
+You have 5 minutes to complete this exercise :)

 1. Go to the BioImage Model Zoo and identify where to find:
   -	The Documentation
   - “Ask for help”